 The following is a sample of the information that is displayed after entering NETSTAT INTERVAL.
-The INTERVAL parameter can be used on an IBM 3278 or 3279 display station, or at a terminal or workstation that is emulating an IBM 3278 or 3279 display station.
+The INTERVAL parameter can be used on a terminal or workstation that is emulating an IBM 3278 or 3279 display station.

-- 1. The Enter key performs the same function as PF 3 (Quit). - 2.
-The INTERVAL option provides a full-screen interface for its output as opposed to line-mode.
+- 1. The Enter key performs the same function as F3 (Quit). - 2.
+The INTERVAL option provides a full-screen interface for its output as opposed to line mode.